 Varese is a genteel city of 80,000 in a province that shares the same name, roughly 35 miles north of Milan.
-While it’s considered a bedroom community, the city and surrounding region offer more than just a convenient place to live for Milanesi commuters.
-The centro storico is compact and beautifully restored, with ample dining and shopping options.
+While it’s generally considered a bedroom community, the city and surrounding region offer much more than just a convenient place to live for Milanesi commuters.
+The centro storico is spotless and meticulously restored, with ample dining and shopping options.
 The Alpine foothills north of the city lend themselves to expansive villas and gardens, several of which have been converted into world-class museums, like Villa Panza.
 Further north and west lies Campo dei Fiori, an ecological reserve filled with hiking trails, mountains, dry meadows, and chestnut groves.
 At the foot of the reserve is the picturesque Lake Varese and the Sacro Monte di Varese, a holy pilgrimage site consisting of 14 chapels reachable via a cobblestone incline.

 I began my visit to Varese at Villa Panza, an 18th-century estate that houses a 20th-century art collection.
 The villa’s most recent proprietor, Count Giuseppe Panza, amassed a collection of over 150 pieces by contemporary American artists.
 In 1996, the villa and its art collection were bequeathed by the Panza family to the FAI, Italy’s national trust, and in 2000, the trust opened the villa to the public as a museum.

 Upon entering the Neoclassical estate, it appeared I had the whole museum to myself.
 Long Light, a temporary exhibition dedicated to the works of Irish American artist Sean Scully, was on display throughout the villa.
 Much of Scully’s art consists of acrylics on canvas featuring intricate patterns of lines mixed with bold colors.
-For me, his style felt reminiscent of Mark Rothko’s mastery of color and Frank Stella’s abstract minimalism.
+His style felt reminiscent of Mark Rothko’s mastery of color and Frank Stella’s abstract minimalism.

 Eventually I made my way over to the stables, an elongated L-shaped extension off the main house.
-This area of the villa was well-regarded by Count Panza for its transcendent light, so much so that he commissioned site-specific works by three American masters of light—Dan Flavin, James Turrell, and Robert Irwin—which are permanently on exhibition.
+This area of the villa was well-regarded by Count Panza for its transcendent light, so much so that he commissioned site-specific works by three American masters of light — Dan Flavin, James Turrell, and Robert Irwin — which are permanently on exhibition.
 Flavin produced numerous sculptural pieces in his signature style of fluorescent tubes, one of which extends the entire length of the inner stable corridor.
 The works of Turrell and Irwin are integrated into the architectural designs of several barren white rooms located at the far end of the stables.
 It was a glorious sun-filled day, and I was thrilled to be able to experience these pieces just as Count Panza had intended.

 Villa Panza has an on-site restaurant and cafe, but I decided to head into downtown Varese for lunch.
 After a quick five-minute drive, I parked at city hall and walked into town.
 The north-south Corso Giacomo Matteotti spans the entire length of the centro storico and is brimming with upscale boutiques catering to the local population.
 A few blocks over is the 16th-century Baroque Basilica di San Vittore Martire with an imposing campanile, surrounded by charming vicoli lined with bars, enotecas, and cafes.
 I popped into Cyclery, a paninoteca with outdoor seating on a piazza behind the church.
 The menu was extensive, but I narrowed in on a panino with prosciutto di San Daniele, dried figs, toasted almonds, and squacquerone, a creamy and tangy cow’s milk cheese produced in Emilia Romagna.
 The beautiful weather paired nicely with my delectable pranzo.